 More adventurous hikers can reach the summit via several nearby trails including the Wagon Train Trail and the Arkaquah Trail, which leads into the Summit Access Trail.

 The Blue Ridge Mountains were the inspiration for the great lyric from "America the Beautiful" lauding our purple mountains majesty.
-Truly, Brasstown Bald allows visitors to see the majesty of these centuries old mountains and be humbled by the amazing views to be had, on top of the world in the Georgia mountains.
+Truly, Brasstown Bald allows visitors to see the majesty of these centuries old mountains and be humbled by the amazing views to be had atop the "roof of Georgia" in the Blue Ridge mountains.